Course Catalog 2024-2025

 ITL 250 Italian Commedia: Italy on Stage Through the Centuries (4 Credits)

-This course focuses on the Italian commedia and aims to reflect on the literary, cultural, social and political meanings that this genre assumed through the centuries.
-Texts str mainly from the Middle Ages, the Renaissance and the 1700s by authors such as Dante Alighieri, Giovanni Boccaccio, Niccolò Machiavelli, Ludovico Ariosto and Carlo Goldoni.
+This course focuses on the Italian commedia and aims to reflect on the literary, cultural, social, and political meanings that this genre assumed through the centuries.
+Texts are mainly from the Middle Ages, the Renaissance, and the 1700s by authors such as Dante Alighieri, Giovanni Boccaccio, Niccolò Machiavelli, Ludovico Ariosto, and Carlo Goldoni.
 Special attention is given to modern stage performances in light of their cultural and social backgrounds.
 This course further develops students’ knowledge of the Italian language and prepares them for their study-abroad experience.
 Prerequisite: ITL 220 or equivalent or by placement.
-Taught in Italian. {F}{L}
+Taught in Italian.
+Enrollment limited to 20. {F}{L}

 Spring